onyx-and-iris/voicemeeter-rb/README.md

 ### Bus

-The following properties are available.
+The following attributes are available.

 - `mono`: boolean
 - `mute`: boolean
-- `eq`: boolean
 - `sel`: boolean
 - `gain`: float, from -60.0 to 12.0
 - `label`: string